Joe0425/Particle/README.md

 • Research Associate Baoqing Meng from the Chinese Academic of Sciences and Prof. Baolin Tian from Beihang University, and their helpful suggestions.

-• Mr Zi-Mo Liao from the University of Science and Technology of China, and his helpful instructions.
+• Mr. Zi-Mo Liao from the University of Science and Technology of China, and his helpful instructions.